Editorials: Declining tourism; and The politics of “removing undesirables”

 a key issue in Democratic primaries

-The NIMBY — “Not In My Back Yard” — phenomenon in US politics is so very often about races.
+The NIMBY — “Not In My Back Yard” — phenomenon in US politics is so very often about race.
 White racists don’t like people of other races in their neighborhoods so they call the police, either with vague complaints, actual tales of petty crimes, or outright lies to have them removed.
 Quite often it works.
 People with a bit of money say that the existence of a poor side of town hurts their property values and gives the city a bad image, so propose to “spruce up” the community by tearing down the neighborhood where poor people live.

 When those affected, or those not directly affected but with a sense of justice, condemn these attitudes and maneuvers, they are called disruptive, sexist, racist, homophobic, worthless bums, deranged lunatics, deplorables or so on.
 Their complaints are styled as threats or intimidation.
 Any medium or reporter who picks up on the dispute other than as an acolyte applauding the bullies runs a high risk of being maligned and blacklisted.